 Phase 4: Measuring and tracking your efforts with e-Sourcing analytics, will give your organization the opportunity to gauge the success of your revitalized sourcing strategy.

 During the first phase of the strategic sourcing process, the organization must gain full access to its current spending in order to perform a comprehensive spend analysis.
 It’s often wise to seek the help of an experienced team of sourcing and procurement specialists in order to successfully navigate all of the following tasks involved in a complete spend analysis: data gathering, data aggregation, data cleansing, duplicate-record removal, vendor name normalization, vendor categorization, data classification, and spend cube generation.

 It’s also essential to make full use of best-in-class spend-management software.
 Before choosing a solution, always look for the following features:

 - an easy-to-use, cloud-based spend analysis portal, including real-time reporting and analysis

 - the capacity to build custom views and templates for at-a-glance insights into your spend data

 - a single, intuitive UI for displaying all supplier and spend data

-Once your spend analysis platform is in place, you will find that you have real-time insight into your spend patterns across various spend categories, as well as at the level of individual suppliers.
+Once your spend analysis platform is in place, you will find that you have real-time insight into your spending patterns across various spend categories, as well as at the level of individual suppliers.
 You will see clear opportunities to consolidate supplier redundancies and increase supplier compliance.
 You will have immediate insight into supplier pricing and trends, allowing for quick comparisons.
-Overall, between your spend analysis team, your spend analytics portal and your wealth of fresh spend data, you will have the capacity to make informed sourcing decisions, manage your suppliers more effectively, and view precisely where your spend is going.
+Overall, between your spend analysis team, your spend analytics portal and your wealth of fresh spend data, you will have the capacity to make informed sourcing decisions, manage your suppliers more effectively, and view precisely where your spending is going.